webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 - **IETF Trust License** - For internet standards
 - **Apache 2.0** - General specifications

-**Choose based on:**
-- Standards body requirements
-- Intended use and audience
-- Compatibility needs
+Choose based on standards body requirements, intended use, and compatibility needs.

 #### 4.2.4 For Data